jarethill/Sudoku-Solver/README.md

 # Sudoku Solver

-A standard sudoku solver with UI.
-Frontend built with React, however all functionality is encapsulated into their own classes, should you wish to use the code with a different frontend.
+A standard sudoku solver built using Object Oriented Programming & utilizing the backtracking algorithm.
+Frontend built with React; however all functionality is encapsulated into their own classes, should you wish to use the code with another frontend framework or Vanilla Javascript.

 ## Technologies Used